 How do I get my iMED card?

 Your iMED card will be emailed to you from David Cummings Insurance Services (DCIS), to the email address you provided to UBC when registering for your first class.
-DCIS starts to email iMED cards approximately one month prior to the start of each academic term.
+DCIS will email your iMED cards approximately one month prior to the start of each academic term.
 Check your inbox and junk-mail folders.
 Print your iMED card and keep it with you at all times.

 You will receive your iMED card by email after you register for classes.
 Print it out and keep it with you at all times.

 How do I use my iMED insurance?

-Your iMED card that is emailed to you will include instructions and Page link with arrowcontacts for emergency and claim assistance.
+Your iMED card that is emailed to you will include instructions and a link with arrowcontacts for emergency and claim assistance.
 Print the card out and place it in your wallet.
 Your iMED card is recognized for direct billing at the following medical clinics and pharmacies:

 - UBC Hospital - Urgent Care Centre